Large central values of Dirichlet L-functions in cosets: Introduction

 \begin{theorem} For large prime $q$ and $H\le\mathcal{X}$ satisfying $\log[\mathcal{X}:H]=o\left(\mathcal{L}\right)$ we have

 \end{theorem}

 The method however breaks down for non-trivial coset.
-One the other hand when the index is bounded, by using a much shorter resonator, we obtain values in an arbitrary coset nearly as large as in the subgroup setting.
+On the other hand when the index is finite, by using a much shorter resonator, we obtain values in an arbitrary coset nearly as large as in the subgroup setting.

-\begin{theorem} For large prime $q$ let $H\le\mathcal{X}$ such that $[\mathcal{X}:H]=O((\log q)^{1-\varepsilon})$.
+\begin{theorem} For large prime $q$ let $H\le\mathcal{X}$ such that $[\mathcal{X}:H]=o\left(\frac{\log q}{\log\log q}\right)$.